 - She did not follow the care plan correctly.

-The use of abbreviations revolves around the type of reader you’re writing for.
-A medical doctor is more likely to identify an abbreviated pharmaceutical than a parent or community nurse.
 It’s really important to take into account the reader when deciding when and where you abbreviate.

 Below are some examples to help you get a better idea of what we mean by this.